 Design is getting more functional, especially in digital services, but it’s not about outdated spreadsheet design with which we are so familiar in banking.
 It’s about the science of meeting customer needs in a digital space: tasty elements and forms, clear icons, small copy and frictionless flow.
 In order to ensure that, banking design should switch from static to dynamic by implementing rich micro-interactions based on descriptive animation.

 Without a doubt, mobile channels are already dominating.
 If you have just begun your bank digitalization, start from a responsive web for mobile services.
-But to provide the best possible experience for your customers, implement omni-channel strategy that includes native solutions for major mobile platforms, responsive desktop service and, in the near future, wearables, IoT or even VR / AR solutions.
-This will generate exceptional banking experience connected across all platforms used by your customers.
+But to provide the best possible experience for your customers, implement omni-channel strategy that includes native solutions for major mobile platforms, responsive desktop service and, in the near future, wearables, IoT or even VR / AR solutions in the near future.
+This should generate exceptional banking experience connected across all platforms used by your customers.

 Banking UX Design Don'ts